protream/dotfiles/README.rst

 dofiles
 =======
-This contains my dofiles, as well as custom UltiSnips.
+This are my dofiles, as well as some custom snippets.
 They might not work for you, but fell free to steal from them.